-^{} See Note 2 at the end of the definitions.

-the value of the securities in the basket or index.
-In cases of doubt the Executive should be consulted.
 Directors: Directors include persons in accordance with whose instructions the directors or a director are accustomed to act.

-Document: Unless the context otherwise requires, document includes any announcement, advertisement or document issued or published by any party to an offer or possible offer in connection with such offer or possible offer, other than documents which are required to be put on display for inspection under Notes 1 and 2 to Rule 8 of the Takeovers Code.
+Document: Unless the context otherwise requires, document includes any announcement, advertisement or document issued or published by any party to an offer or possible offer in connection with such offer or possible offer.
 For this purpose, parties to an offer or possible offer include all offerors, the offeree company, shareholders of an offeror or the offeree company and any persons acting in concert with any of them.
-Document also includes any announcement, advertisement or document issued or published by any person in connection with a transaction:- - (1) where a ruling is sought that no offer obligation arises; - (2) which is stated to be conditional on no such offer obligation arising; or - (3) which is stated to be conditional on a ruling being given that no such offer obligation arises.
-Employee share buy-back: Employee share buy-back means a share buy-back made by an offeror from one or more of its current or former employees, or the current or former employees of a subsidiary of the offeror, in accordance with an employee share option scheme which has been approved by shareholders of the offeror in general meeting.
+Document also includes any announcement, advertisement or document issued or published by any person in connection with a transaction:-

+- (1) where a ruling is sought that no offer obligation arises; - (2) which is stated to be conditional on no such offer obligation arising; or - (3) which is stated to be conditional on a ruling being given that no such offer obligation arises.

+Employee share repurchase: Employee share repurchase means a share repurchase made by an offeror from one or more of its current or former employees, or the current or former employees of a subsidiary of the offeror, in accordance with an employee share option scheme which has been approved by shareholders of the offeror in general meeting.

 Executive: Executive means the Executive Director of the Corporate Finance Division of the SFC or any delegate of the Executive Director.
-July 2018 Def-9

 Exempt fund manager: An exempt fund manager is a person who manages investment accounts on a discretionary basis and is recognised by the Executive as an exempt fund manager for the purposes of the Codes (see Notes to the definitions of exempt fund manager and exempt principal trader).

-Exempt principal trader: An exempt principal trader is a person who trades as a principal in securities only for the purpose of derivative arbitrage or hedging activities such as closing out existing derivatives, delta hedging in respect of existing derivatives, index related product or tracker fund arbitrage in relation to the relevant securities or other similar activities assented to by the Executive during an offer period, and is recognised by the Executive as an exempt principal trader for the purposes of the Codes.
-An exempt principal trader who carries out securities borrowing and lending transactions (including the unwinding of such transactions) in the ordinary course of its business is not subject to Rule 21.7.
-Notes to the definitions of exempt fund manager and exempt principal trader: - 1.
-Persons who manage investment accounts on a discretionary basis and principal traders may apply to the Executive to seek the relevant exempt status and will have to comply with any requirements imposed by the Executive as a condition of the grant of such status.
+Exempt principal trader: An exempt principal trader is a person who trades as a principal in securities, particularly the relevant securities assented to by the Executive, and is recognised by the Executive as an exempt principal trader for the purposes of the Codes.

+Notes to the definitions of exempt fund manager and exempt principal trader:

+- 1. Persons who manage investment accounts on a discretionary basis and principal traders may apply to the Executive to seek the relevant exempt status and will have to comply with any requirements imposed by the Executive as a condition of the grant of such status.
 The Executive will normally require an applicant for exempt principal trader status to describe to the Executive on application the securities and other instruments in which the applicant is or proposes to be trading as principal.
 This disclosure will be a continuing obligation, in particular at the beginning of and during an offer period.
 (See Rule 22.) - 2.
-When a principal trader or fund manager is connected with an offeror or the offeree company, exempt status is relevant only where the sole reason for the connection is that the principal trader or fund manager controls[#], is controlled by or is under the same control as a financial or Def-10 July 2018 other professional adviser (including a stockbroker) to an offeror or the offeree company.
+When a principal trader or fund manager is connected with an offeror or the offeree company, exempt status is relevant only where the sole reason for the connection is that the principal trader or fund manager controls#, is controlled by or is under the same control as a financial or other professional adviser (including a stockbroker)\ to an offeror or the offeree company.
 References in the Codes to exempt principal traders or exempt fund managers should be construed accordingly.
-(See also Rule 21.6 regarding discretionary fund managers.)
-Exempt share buy-back: Exempt share buy-back means a share buy-back that falls into one of the following categories:- - (1) an employee share buy-back; - (2) a share buy-back made in accordance with the terms and conditions attached to the shares being bought back which either permit or require such share buy-back without the prior agreement of the owners of the shares; - (3) a share buy-back made by a company at the request of the owners of the shares bought back in accordance with the terms and conditions attached to the shares which provide the owners of the shares a right to require the company to effect such share buy-back; and - (4) a share buy-back that is required by the law of the jurisdiction in which the offeror is incorporated or otherwise established.
-Licensed corporation: means a licensed corporation as defined in Part 1 to Schedule 1 of the Securities and Futures Ordinance (Cap.
-571).
-Licensed representative: means a licensed representative as defined in Part 1 to Schedule 1 of the Securities and Futures Ordinance (Cap.
-571).
-July 2018 Def-11 [#] See Note 1 at the end of the definitions.
+(See also Rule 21.6 regarding discretionary fund managers.) - # See Note 1 at the end of the definitions. - \ See Note 2 at the end of the definitions.